0xLeif/ApplicationKit/README.md

 ## Features

-- A Lifecycle Management API that provides callback functions for significant events in the application lifecycle.
+- A streamlined approach to handling and observing different lifecycle notifications.
 - A simplified interface to run closures only once from anywhere within the codebase.
-- A streamlined approach to handling and observing different lifecycle notifications.
-- Debugging support with file location attributes for effective lifecycle event tracking.
 - More to come...

 ## Getting Started